ibm-cloud-docs/track-spend-with-cloudability/faqs.md

 {: faq}

 The billing reports are updated in the Object Storage bucket by {{site.data.keyword.cloud_notm}} Billing once a day.
 Cloudability fetches the data from the bucket in the same day.

+## Why can't I view the report files in the billing reports Object Storage bucket?
+{: #access-to-billing-report-files}
+{: faq}

+By default, the Object Storage bucket which contains the billing report files is secured by using [context-based restrictions](/docs/account?topic=account-context-restrictions-whatis) to limit access to IBM Cloudability, the IBM Cloud billing service, and IBM Cloud Schematics.
+To disable the CBR on the bucket or to permit another zone with access to the bucket, see the [context-based restrictions configuration options](/docs/track-spend-with-cloudability?topic=track-spend-with-cloudability-configure#cbr-config) or the troubleshooting guide on [accessing the billing report objects](/docs/track-spend-with-cloudability?topic=track-spend-with-cloudability-troubleshoot-access-billing-report-objects).

 ## What permissions does Cloudability need to integrate with my account?
 {: #what-access-for-cloudability}